nicocardiel/reduceme/docs/installation.rst

    $ make

-4.- Install the package in the system:
+4.- Install the package in the system (you may need root privileges):

 ::